Onenikman/tsatsura_python/README.md

 # tsatsura_python
 Andersen AQA Traineeship Task

 Script and batch file must be placed on Desktop.
-To run the scsript double clisk batch file.
+To run the scsript double click batch file.